Billaferd/QuantumNexus/Rules.md

 - If an attacker's Attack value exceeds the defender's Defense value, the defender is discarded.
 - If the defender's Attack value exceeds the attacker's Defense value, the attacker is discarded.
 - If Attack and Defense values match, both units remain in play.

-### Changing Order of Play

-During Quantum Nexus gameplay, players take turns within each phase.
-This ensures a structured and fair experience.
-Here's how it works:

-- Sequential Turns: Within each phase, such as Deployment or Command, players take turns one after the other.
-- Determining the First Player: To start the game, players compare the Command Point (CP) values of the top cards of their decks.
-The player with the lowest CP value decides who goes first.
-In case of a tie, players draw additional cards until the tie is broken.
-- Completing Actions: Players complete their actions within a phase, such as deploying cards in the Deployment Phase.
-The player who finishes their actions first becomes the first player in the next phase.
-- Resolving Ties: If multiple players finish their actions simultaneously in a phase and have the same CP value, the player with the lowest CP value for that turn becomes the first player in the next phase.
-If CP values are still tied, the next player to act among those not playing cards in the current phase is selected.
-This turn structure ensures that each player has a chance to act in a fair and organized manner within each phase of the game.

 ## Areas of Play